dreibh/hipercontracer/README.md

 Note: If running without "--quit-when-idle" (recommended), the importer keeps running and imports new files as soon as they appear in the results directory.
 The importer uses INotify!

 ## Further Details
-See the the [manpage of "hpct-importer"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-importer.1) for a detailed description of the available options: ```man hpct-importer```
+See the [manpage of "hpct-importer"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-importer.1) for a detailed description of the available options: ```man hpct-importer```

 # The HiPerConTracer Query Tool